-Join Chris Grover for an in-depth discussion in this video Grouping data in outlines, part of Learn Excel 2010: The Basics.
+Join Chris Grover for an in-depth discussion in this video Grouping data in outlines, part of Learning Excel 2010.

 Sure it's good to have all that detail behind your numbers.
 But sometimes, less tells more of the story.
 When your data fits neatly into groups you can use outlines to show and hide as much as you want.
 Here's how it works.
 We've got a spreadsheet here that shows sales and expenses, and then calculates whether there's a profit or a loss, and it keeps track of the information each month and then totals it for the quarters.
 Well, sometimes you may want to just see the quarters and you don't really need to see the monthly detail of this.
 So, the thing to do is to go to your Data Tab, look over here in the outline group where we have the group commands.